-With the assistance of colleagues across the European Union (EU), Latham & Watkins has updated its GDPR National Implementation Tracker.\
+With the assistance of colleagues across the EU, Latham & Watkins has updated its GDPR National Implementation Tracker.

-With four months to go until the GDPR go-live date on 25 May 2018, over 85% of EU member states (accounting for roughly 75% of the EU's GDP) have yet to implement the GDPR in their national laws.
+With just over three months to go until the GDPR go-live date on 25 May 2018, two EU member states (Belgium, Slovakia) have joined Austria and Germany in successfully implementing the GDPR in their national laws.